inveniosoftware/docs-invenio-ils/docs/features/statistics.md

 ## Additional Statistics

-InvenioILS tracks additional statistics that are not yet displayed in the backoffice interface.
-These statistics are accessible through the API and can be integrated into custom dashboards for advanced reporting and analysis.
+InvenioILS tracks additional statistics that are accessible through the REST API for advanced reporting and analysis.

 For detailed information about these statistics, including API endpoints and usage examples, see the [Statistics Reference](../reference/stats/index.md).